Generic selectors

 Who currently plays at MetLife Stadium?

-Given that MetLife is situated within New Jersey, which is incredibly close to the city of New York, it is perhaps no surprise to learn that the two teams that share this stadium are New York-based.
-However, what may surprise you is that neither of the two are a football team – at least not in a European sense anyway.
+Given that MetLife is situated in New Jersey, which is close to the city of New York, it is perhaps no surprise to learn that the two New York-based teams share this stadium.

 A brief history of the MetLife Stadium